auth0/docs/articles/quickstart/backend/golang/interactive.md

 <!-- markdownlint-disable MD041 MD025 -->

 # Add Authorization to Your Go Application
-This guide demonstrates how to integrate Auth0 with any new or existing Go API application using the <a href="https://github.com/auth0/go-jwt-middleware" target="_blank">go-jwt-middleware</a> package.
+This guide demonstrates how to integrate Auth0 with any new or existing Go API application using the <a href="https://github.com/auth0/go-jwt-middleware" target="_blank" rel="noreferrer">go-jwt-middleware</a> package.

 If you have not created an API in your Auth0 dashboard yet, use the interactive selector to create a new Auth0 API or select an existing API for your project.

-To set up your first API through the Auth0 dashboard, review <a href="get-started/auth0-overview/set-up-apis" target="_blank">our getting started guide</a>.
+To set up your first API through the Auth0 dashboard, review <a href="get-started/auth0-overview/set-up-apis" target="_blank" rel="noreferrer">our getting started guide</a>.

 Each Auth0 API uses the API Identifier, which your application needs to validate the access token.